 Our intention is to make the best possible match of scholarship to student.
 Accordingly, once you are selected for one HSF scholarship, you are out of the running for other HSF scholarships.
 Hence, we highly encourage you to accept the scholarship offered.

 Waitlisted scholars may not receive an initial award, but will continue to be considered for an award if additional funding becomes available during the current award cycle.
 Additionally, waitlisted students will have access to all of the same services and resources that awarded HSF Scholars do, with the exception of the scholarship award, itself.

 Please continue to check your email as you will be receiving requests to submit documents and update your status.
 It is imperative that you complete the necessary information by the due dates provided.
-Scholars selected to receive HSF scholarships can lose their scholarships if their information isn’t submitted by the requested deadlines; waitlisted scholars that submit their documents in a timely manner, may be awarded scholarship dollars as funding becomes available (waitlisted students will be awarded on a first come, first serve basis).
+Scholars selected to receive HSF scholarships can lose their scholarships if their information isn’t submitted by the requested deadlines; waitlisted scholars that submit their documents in a timely manner, may be awarded scholarship dollars as funding becomes available.

 Students who are selected to receive an HSF scholarship will be required to take an online HSF Scholar Pledge.
 Completion of the HSF Scholar Pledge is a student’s commitment to serving as a role model and to giving back to the Latino Community.
 Additionally, HSF Scholars will be required to submit periodic online Scholar Surveys which will provide HSF with insight on the profile and needs of our scholars in order to provide relevant and effective scholar services.

 Note, more information about the HSF Scholar Pledge and Surveys will be emailed to HSF Scholars before scholarship funds are disbursed.